 He grabbed a handful of floo powder and walked into the fireplace.

 "See you later, guys…and thanks.
-THE DEN!" he shouted simultaneously casting the powder at his feet.
+Gay Street House!" he shouted simultaneously casting the powder at his feet.
 Swirls of green fire erupted from the charred stone and surrounded him, and he was off.

 Harry had questioned, many times, why any self-respecting Wizard architect would build a fireplace that's main utility was floo-travel so close to a parallel wall.
-Tonight was no different.
-In all his years of using the floo network his skills for landing correctly were still a bit dodgy, and could be considered absolutely dreadful when he was under duress.
+Tonight was no exception.
+In all his years of using the floo network his skills for landing correctly were still a bit dodgy and could even be considered absolutely dreadful when he was under duress.

-He stumbled wildly into the living room upon landing, knocking over a lamp on a side-table to his left when he slammed into the opposite wall.
-Mumbling a few choice words about architects and interior decorators he quickly put the article back in its proper place and scanned the room.
+He stumbled wildly into the drawing room upon landing, knocking over a lamp on a side-table to his left when he slammed into the opposite wall.
+Mumbling a few choice words about architects and interior decorators he quickly vanished the spilt oil and put the article back in its proper place before he scanned the room.